After Meiosis Is Complete Which Of The Following Are Produced

 Meiosis plays a critical role in evolution by generating genetic diversity.
 The genetic variation produced through crossing over and independent assortment provides the raw material for natural selection.
 Organisms with advantageous combinations of genes are more likely to survive and reproduce, passing on their traits to future generations.

 Without meiosis, sexual reproduction would not be possible, and genetic diversity would be significantly reduced.
 Asexual reproduction, which produces genetically identical offspring, can be advantageous in stable environments, but it limits the ability of populations to adapt to changing conditions.
-The genetic variation generated by meiosis allows populations to evolve and adapt to new challenges, increasing their chances of survival in the long term.
+The genetic variation generated by meiosis allows populations to evolve and adapt to new challenges, increasing their chances of survival in the long term And that's really what it comes down to..

 Potential Errors in Meiosis: Nondisjunction and its Consequences